Tara Schellhorn is a Partner in the Firm’s Bankruptcy & Corporate Restructuring Group.

 Tara’s practice is not limited to bankruptcy, but also includes civil litigation in both federal and state courts.

 Tara holds leadership positions in a number of bankruptcy and insolvency organizations.
 She is a former Chair of the International Women’s Insolvency & Restructuring Confederation (IWIRC) New Jersey Network and is U.S. Networks Director for IWIRC’s International Board of Directors.
 In 2021, Tara was honored with the prestigious Melnick Award, which is awarded annually to a member whose contributions to IWIRC, over an extended period of time, have been truly outstanding and inspiring.
-Tara is also an active member of the American Bankruptcy Institute (ABI), where she serves as Co-Chair of the Young and New Members Committee, and she is a Contributing Editor of the ABI Journal, overseeing the “Building Blocks” column.
+Tara is also an active member of the American Bankruptcy Institute (ABI) and currently serves on their 40 Under 40 Award Steering Committee.
+She also serves as Co-Chair of the ABI’s Young and New Members Committee and is a Contributing Editor of the ABI Journal, overseeing the “Building Blocks” column.

-Additionally, Tara is a member of the Lawyers Advisory Committee to the United States Bankruptcy Court for the District of New Jersey, which serves as a two-way conduit between the bankruptcy bar and the Board of Bankruptcy Judges in New Jersey.
+Additionally, Tara is the Vice Chair of the Lawyers Advisory Committee for the United States Bankruptcy Court for the District of New Jersey, which serves as a two-way conduit between the bankruptcy bar and the Board of Bankruptcy Judges in New Jersey.

 Prior to joining Riker Danzig, Tara served as Judicial Law Clerk to the Honorable Raymond T. Lyons, United States Bankruptcy Judge for the District of New Jersey.
 Tara earned her law degree, magna cum laude, from Widener University School of Law in 2007.
 While pursuing her degree, Tara served as Editor-in-Chief of the Widener Law Journal and received the Widener Law Journal Award for Distinguished Legal Scholarship.
 She was also the recipient of the 2007 American Bankruptcy Institute Medal of Excellence for outstanding performance in her bankruptcy coursework.
 Tara received her undergraduate degree, magna cum laude and Phi Beta Kappa, from Gettysburg College in 2004.